Back to the blog

 • Avoiding long theoretical battles

-Then the King’s Gambit might be perfect for you.
+Then perhaps the King’s Gambit is for you.

 • Solid, structural play